Erasca Inc. (ERAS) Shares Down Despite Recent Market Volatility

 ERAS’s Market Performance

-ERAS’s stock has seen a 6.57% increase for the week, with a -15.36% drop in the past month and a -31.46% fall in the past quarter.
-The volatility ratio for the week is 8.62%, and the volatility levels for the past 30 days are at 7.54% for Erasca Inc. The simple moving average for the last 20 days is -4.38% for ERAS stock, with a simple moving average of -52.32% for the last 200 days.
+The stock of Erasca Inc. (ERAS) has seen a -9.14% decrease in the past week, with a -9.88% drop in the past month, and a -33.78% fall in the past quarter.
+The volatility ratio for the week is 6.76%, and the volatility levels for the past 30 days are at 7.44% for ERAS.
+The simple moving average for the last 20 days is -9.02% for ERAS stock, with a simple moving average of -55.14% for the last 200 days.

 Analysts’ Opinion of ERAS